-3.2 Scattering Coefficient
+3.2 Scattering coefficient

-The scattering channel of the CAPS PM{ssa} was evaluated in comparison to the NEPH measurements for AD, BC, AS, and MIX (Table 1).
-The time series of scattering coefficient data for the various aerosol runs is shown in Figure 8.
-Appendix Table A2 shows the average and 1-σ standard deviation obtained for the targeted scattering coefficient levels.
-Within the reported error margins of the two instruments we could not observe a systematic deviation of both either in the average or in the standard deviation of the measured values.
+The scattering channel of the CAPS PM{SSA} was evaluated in comparison to the NEPH measurements for AD, BC, AS and MIX (Table 1).
+The time series of scattering coefficient data for the various aerosol runs is shown in Fig. 8.
+Appendix Table A2 shows the average and 1σ for the targeted scattering coefficient levels.
+Within the reported error margins of the two instruments, we could observe a systematic deviation neither in the average nor in the standard deviation of the measured values.
 The precision of both instruments for the measurement of scattering coefficient is very similar.